Pattern Analysis for Matthew 16:13-28

 “I will give you the keys of the kingdom of heaven; and whatever you bind on earth shall have been bound in heaven, and whatever you loose on earth shall have been loosed in heaven.” (v19)

-tell no one that Jesus was the Christ
+Jesus ordered that no one should hear that He is the Christ

 Then He warned the disciples that they should tell no one that He was the Christ. (v20)

-Jesus identified He will suffer, be crucified, and be resurrected
+Jesus warned them to tell no one, for He will suffer, be crucified, and be resurrected

 From that time Jesus began to show His disciples that He must go to Jerusalem, and suffer many things from the elders and chief priests and scribes, and be killed, and be raised up on the third day. (v21)